opentok/opentok-android-sdk-samples/Basic-Video-Chat-ConnectionService/README.md

 create new instances of your [Connection](https://developer.android.com/reference/android/telecom/Connection), you should ensure the following properties are set on the new [Connection](https://developer.android.com/reference/android/telecom/Connection) instance returned by your [`ConnectionService`](https://developer.android.com/reference/android/telecom/ConnectionService):
 - `Connection#setAddress(Uri, int)` - the identifier for the other party.
-For apps that user phone numbers the `Uri` can be a `PhoneAccount#SCHEME_TEL` URI representing the phone number.
+For apps that use phone numbers the `Uri` can be a `PhoneAccount#SCHEME_TEL` URI representing the phone number.
 - `Connection#setCallerDisplayName(String, int)` - the display name of the other party.
 This is what will be shown on Bluetooth devices and other calling surfaces such as wearable devices.
 This is particularly important for calls that do not use a phone number to identify the caller or called party.
 - `Connection#setConnectionProperties(int)` - ensure you set
     `Connection#PROPERTY_SELF_MANAGED` to identify to the platform that the call is